Andrew J. Tozier: Biography

 Born in the Purgatory area near the Monmouth/Litchfield line, Andrew was the fifth of seven children.
 When he was ten years old, he moved with his family to Plymouth, Maine, to be near relatives.
 His father, John H. Tozier, was an abusive alcoholic and Andrew ran away from home in his early teens.

 In July 1861, Tozier returned home and enlisted from Plymouth in the 2nd Maine Infantry Regiment.
 In early 1862, he was promoted to corporal and at the Battle of Gaines' Mill, he was shot in the middle finger and the ankle.
-Tozier was captured when his regiment fell back and a Confederate surgeon removed the finger and the bullet in his ankle the next day.
-Tozier was sent to Belle Isle prison in Richmond, Virginia and then was paroled a few weeks later.
+Tozier was captured when his regiment fell back, and a Confederate surgeon removed the finger and the bullet in his ankle the next day.
+Tozier was sent to Belle Isle prison in Richmond, Virginia and was paroled a few weeks later.
 In time, he returned to his regiment and in late May 1863, he was transferred to Company I of the 20th Maine.

 A month later, Tozier became the color bearer of his new regiment on the march to Gettysburg when his predecessor, Sgt.
 Charles Proctor turned up drunk on the march and was arrested.
 Tozier was the most senior sergeant in the regiment owing to his previous service in the 2nd Maine, which dated back to 1861.
 As the senior enlisted man, the honor of bearing the regimental colors fell to him.

 During the battle on Little Round Top, Tozier stood at the center of the regiment with the regimental flag tucked in his right elbow while he used the rifle of a wounded member of the color guard to return fire on the attacking Confederates.
 At the conclusion of the fight, regimental commander Joshua Chamberlain offered Tozier a commission as a lieutenant, but Tozier declined.

 Tozier was again wounded at the Battle of North Anna on May 26, 1864.
 This time, the bullet struck his head just behind his eye.
 Most of the bullet exited the skull, but a portion remained lodged inside.
 Despite this latest wound, he continued to serve until his original enlistment term expired on July 15, 1864.